no-markup-markup/nmm/readme-template/README.md

 (1)   This item block has the tag ‘ITM’ and the name ‘name’ and the
       ID ‘ITM:name’.

-(2)   DEF This item block has the tag ‘DEF’.
-It has no name, and
+(2)   This item block has the tag ‘DEF’ and the name ‘name’ and ID
-      thus neither an ID.
+      ‘DEF:name’.

 (3)   Names need not be unique but IDs must be.